apollographql/apollo-client/docs/source/migrating/apollo-client-3-migration.md

 ### Breaking changes

-The following cache changes are not backward compatible.
+The following cache changes are **not** backward compatible.
 Take them into consideration before you upgrade to Apollo Client 3.0.

 * By default, the `InMemoryCache` no longer merges the fields of two objects unless those objects have the same unique identifier and that identifier is present in both objects.
 Additionally, the values of fields with the same name are no longer merged recursively by default.
-You can define a custom merge function for a field to handle both of these changes for a particular field.
-You can read more about these changes in the [Merging non-normalized objects](../caching/cache-field-behavior/#merging-non-normalized-objects) section of the docs. ([PR #5603](https://github.com/apollographql/apollo-client/pull/5603)).
+You can define a custom `merge`  function for a field to handle both of these changes for a particular field.
+You can read more about these changes in [Merging non-normalized objects](../caching/cache-field-behavior/#merging-non-normalized-objects). ([PR #5603](https://github.com/apollographql/apollo-client/pull/5603)).
 * All cache results are now frozen/immutable, as promised in the [Apollo Client 2.6 blog post](https://blog.apollographql.com/whats-new-in-apollo-client-2-6-b3acf28ecad1) ([PR #5153](https://github.com/apollographql/apollo-client/pull/5153)).
 * `FragmentMatcher`, `HeuristicFragmentMatcher`, and `IntrospectionFragmentMatcher` have all been removed.
 We recommend using the `InMemoryCache`’s `possibleTypes` option instead.
 For more information, see [Defining possibleTypes manually](../data/fragments/#defining-possibletypes-manually) ([PR #5073](https://github.com/apollographql/apollo-client/pull/5073)).
 * The internal representation of normalized data in the cache has changed.
 If you’re using `apollo-cache-inmemory`’s public API, then these changes shouldn’t impact you.
 If you are manipulating cached data directly instead, review [PR #5146](https://github.com/apollographql/apollo-client/pull/5146) for details.